ozbillwang/Azure-Bicep-Best-Practices/README.md

 ### What is in this repo

 * Sample to manage multiple Bicep modules (`Virtual Network` and `Virtual Machine Scale Sets`)
+* Sample to show how we can reference one module's output and feed to other modules
 * Sample on how to use Azure Bicep modules to prepare the IaC deploy codes
 * Sample to manage deployment for different environments
 * Sample to manage bicep dry-run and deploy via Makefile